Skip to main content

 • character development

-The character development in the game is praised for its depth, particularly in the evolution of the protagonist, Mina, who experiences significant growth and a satisfying conclusion to her story.
-While the character designs are generally well-received, some players feel that the development of supporting characters, particularly the best friend, lacks depth and feels rushed.
-Overall, the game offers a compelling narrative with engaging character arcs, especially for Mina.
+The character development in the game is praised for its depth, particularly in the evolution of the main character, Mina, who experiences significant growth and a satisfying conclusion to her story.
+While the character designs are generally well-received, some players feel that the development of supporting characters, like the best friend, lacks depth and feels rushed.
+Overall, the game is recommended for its engaging narrative and strong character arcs, especially for fans of horror and suspense.

 • “Mina isn't bland as Youngho was; there is plenty of dialogue and character development here.”